 Interests

-• Mathematical Constructs of Quantum Computing
+• Mathematical Foundations of Quantum Computing

 • Classical and Quantum Algorithms

-• Advanced Linear Algebra and Group Theory
+• Advanced Linear Algebra, Group Theory, and Field Theory

 Education

-Missouri University of Science and Technology, 2023 Fall - Present
+Missouri University of Science and Technology, 2025

 🎓 Integrated MSc in Photonics